 In this lesson, we’ll present you with different Korean pronouns that are commonly used when having conversations.
 We’ll also give you how these personal pronouns in Korean look like when they are used with particles.

 These are greatly helpful as you learn Korean and begin forming your own sentences both in written and spoken form.
 Below is a quick list of Korean personal pronouns to help you get started with speaking like native speakers.

 |Second person Singular|

 There you have the Korean pronouns.
 However, to go deeper in learning the different Korean pronouns, let’s move on to the next part of the lesson.

-Let’s start with the pronoun ‘I’ in Korean, which is the first person singular pronoun.
-You will want to use the formal ‘I’ when speaking to those older than you or in a higher position than you, but also when meeting with someone for the first time.
+Let’s start with the personal pronoun “I” in Korean, which is the first person singular pronoun.
+You will want to use the formal “I” when speaking to those older than you or in a higher position than you, but also when meeting with someone for the first time.